 - PRAY.
 Say a prayer together that you know by heart, or talk to God in your own words.
 Pray for one-another’s highs and lows.

-If you have questions or would like more help with this four-part family devotion approach, contact Immanuel’s Youth and Family Minister, Jason Glaskey.
+If you have questions or would like more help with this five-part family devotion approach, contact Immanuel’s Youth and Family Minister, DCE Jason Glaskey.

 The Family Altar

 A Routine that Creates a Lifelong Rhythm of Faith

 God comes to us through His Word and Sacraments during worship at church, and then the family’s devotional life at home keeps its members connected to those gifts all week long.
 This routine creates a lifelong rhythm that helps keep kids in the faith throughout all stages of their lives.

 There are a variety of resources that we recommend for great family devotional time throughout the week.
 From children’s bibles and storybooks, hymnals and catechisms, we would love to help you find a devotional book or two to fit your needs.
 Immanuel’s Family Minister, DCE Jason Glaskey has stacks of resources, and would be thrilled to visit with you and share some recommendations.
 Click the link and reach out!

 Growing in Worship weekly kid-friendly worship bulletins involve children in the worship service so they learn, follow, and participate in the order of worship.
 Colorful and interactive, this four-page weekly worship folder coordinates with each Sunday’s readings to highlight the weekly theme and message of the day.
 They work great as a starting place for family devotions throughout the week as well.
 Features of the worship folder include:

 - PRAY!
 The child-friendly Collect Prayer highlights the prayer of the day.
 Realistic artwork conveys that the Bible stories and lessons are real and connects children to the message of the day.

 - SEE!
 Eye-opening activity gets children looking at the chancel, symbols, banners, paraments, and furnishings of the church service, delivering understanding on what they see.